kaiko-ai/Midnight/README.md

 ```

 ### Extract embeddings for classification
-For segmentation the output correspond to 224/14=16.
-There are 16x16 patch tokens.
+For segmentation tasks, the model output corresponds to 16x16 patch tokens (derived from 224/14=16).
 ```python
 import torch